-Diabetes is a chronic disorder which requires lifelong management.
+Diabetes is a chronic disorder that requires lifelong management.
 Lifestyle modifications/changes are the foundation of diabetes management.
-These include healthy diet and regular exercise
+These include healthy diet and regular exercise.

-Exercise is one of the cornerstones for management of diabetes.
-Along with diet and antidiabetic medications, exercise forms one of the major pillars in treatment of diabetes.
-A regular diet and exercise plan program can delay the onset of diabetes, help in control of diabetes, prevent diabetic complications and slow the progression of complications.
+Exercise is one of the cornerstones for the management of diabetes.
+Along with diet and antidiabetic medications, exercise forms one of the major pillars in the treatment of diabetes.
+A regular diet and exercise plan program can delay the onset of diabetes, help in the control of diabetes, prevent diabetic complications, and slow the progression of complications.

 Compared to antidiabetic medication, exercise has the advantage that it is inexpensive and free of side effects.
-Hence it’s important to do regular exercise and know how and why exercise plays such a crucial role.
+Hence it’.is important to know how and why exercise plays such a crucial role.

 Why is physical activity so important for people with diabetes?

-Diabetes is a condition where our body cell has inability to respond to insulin, which is known as insulin resistance.
-As a result, glucose builds up in the blood and exhibited as high blood glucose reading.
+Diabetes is a condition where the cells of our body are unable to respond appropriately to insulin, which is known as insulin resistance.
+As a result, glucose builds up in the blood and is manifested as high blood glucose readings.
 Physical activity helps to improve insulin sensitivity.
-Insulin which is produced by our body or that was injected helps the muscle and fat cells to use the glucose in our blood when we exercise regularly.
+Insulin which is produced by our body or that was injected helps the muscle and fat cells to use the glucose in our blood better when we exercise regularly.
 This means that a patient with diabetes can get good control of blood glucose on a smaller dose of diabetes tablets or insulin if he or she has a diet and exercise plan.

 Exercise also burns calories, which along with a healthy diet can contribute to weight loss.
 Exercise and weight loss have been shown to decrease certain risk factors associated with diabetes, such as high blood pressure and high cholesterol.
-Walking boosts “good” cholesterol –.lowering the risk of stroke it also reduces the risk of breast cancer Lowers stress level and improve sleep.
-Over time, the heart will learn to pump more efficiently, allows improved blood flow and decreases the risk for stroke and other associated cardiac diseases.
+Walking boosts “good” cholesterol.
+It lowers the risk of stroke and also reduces the risk of breast cancer.
+It also lowers stress levels and improves sleep.
+Over time, the heart will learn to pump more efficiently, allowing improved blood flow and decreasing the risk for stroke and other associated cardiac diseases.

 Physical activity also improves our mood.
 Many studies have shown a strong link between diabetes and depression and exercise can reverse depression symptoms.
 As little as even 10 – 15 minutes of exercise per day can have a noticeable effect on how we feel.

-But many persons with diabetes were unable to exercise, in spite of knowing the benefits and initiating their best intentions.
+But many persons with diabetes are unable to exercise, in spite of knowing the benefits and initiating their best intentions.
 This might be due to lack of space and time or for want of adequate facilities.
 However, most people find it difficult to exercise for want of proper guidance as to what exercise to do.
-Also, many persons with diabetes have other complications, which may prevent them from doing all the types of exercise that a non-diabetic individual can do.
+Also, many persons with diabetes have other complications, which may prevent them from doing all the types of exercise that an individual without diabetes can do.

 What is meant by exercise?

 Exercise is simply getting physically active and increasing the heart rate.
-This can includes walking, biking, gardening, climbing stairs, chair exercises, stretch-band exercises, yoga, etc. Be as active as possible in as many different ways as possible.
-Aim to do at least 30 minutes of moderate intensity physical activity on most, if not all days of the week.
+This can include walking, biking, gardening, climbing stairs, chair exercises, stretch-band exercises, yoga, etc. Be as active as possible in as many different ways as possible.
+Aim to do at least 30 minutes of moderate-intensity physical activity on most, if not all days of the week.

 Like any other treatment modality, exercise also has to be tailored to the individual; What works for one person need not work, or necessarily be good, for another individual.
-It would be better to seek expert guidance i.e an exercise physiologist/ trainer before starting an exercise program.
+It would be better to seek expert guidance e.g. . from an exercise physiologist/ trainer before starting an exercise program.